QinghuiXing/python-Combining-Content-and-Link-for-Classification-using-Matrix-Factorization/README.md

 And there are two kind of bad results:<br>
 1. gradients explodes<br>
 2. loss converges in a relatively high value<br>

-the reasons are still not clear to me......
+The reasons are still not clear to me......